Keith Miller: Debuts in Sheffield Shield and Victorian Football League

 Miller finally made his breakthrough in cricket in 1939–40, when he was selected to make his Sheffield Shield debut, against South Australia at the Adelaide Oval.
 He managed just four and seven, batting at number five in the order.
 When Victoria fielded, Miller ran out his future Invincibles captain Don Bradman.
 One of Miller's teammates was Percy Beames, who was also his manager at Vacuum Oil.
 Miller scored 41 and 47 not out in his second match to hold his place, but against New South Wales, Miller made a pair of 14s, having difficulties against leg spin.
 In the return match against South Australia, Miller took the initiative against leg-spinner Clarrie Grimmett, aggressively advancing down the pitch and driving.
 Miller reached 108, his first century in Shield competition.
 Apart from the century, Miller had a moderate season, ending with 298 runs at 29.80.

-In the Australian winter of 1940, Miller started his fourth season in the VFA.
+In 1940, Miller started his fourth season in the VFA.
 In a match against Coburg, aged just 19, he was selected to play at full back, against the greatest forward of the era, Bob Pratt.
 Miller restricted Pratt to just one goal for the match, and was named best on ground.
 Scouts from top-tier Victorian Football League (VFL) club St Kilda signed Miller on the spot.
 In a match for St Kilda against Carlton, Miller was king hit by his opponent Ron Cooper at the start of the match.
 When the teams next met, Miller shoulder bumped Cooper in the first minute, forcing him to leave the field.
 St Kilda finished second-last that season.